CesarR70/FNaF-1-PSP-Optimized_precompiled/README.md

 --Testing--
 Testing is NOT complete on this version of the game!

-FNaF is a game by Scott Cawthon, and the *most* C++ code running in v1.5 were developed by BasDev.
+"Five Nights At Freddy's" is a game by Scott Cawthon and I dont not take any credit for the original work.

+-Cesar